NeoZorK/neozork-hld-prediction/README.md

 1.  **Indicator Logic Replication (Python):** Translate the mathematical and logical steps of the MQL5 indicator into an equivalent Python function or class.
 Validate its output against the original MQL5 version using the exported historical predictions.
 2.  **Data Ingestion & Management:**
     * **Initial Load:** Process the one-time export of M1 OHLCV and original MQL5 indicator predictions from MT5.
-    * **Data Feeds:** Implement functionality to fetch and update OHLCV data from sources like Yahoo Finance (`yfinance`), CSV files, or other chosen data providers (Oanda, Polygon planned).
+    * **Data Feeds:** Implement functionality to fetch and update OHLCV data from sources like Yahoo Finance (`yfinance`), CSV files, Polygon.io API, or other chosen data providers (Oanda planned).
 3.  **Feature Engineering (ML-Centric):**
     * Derive features primarily from M1 OHLCV data (e.g., price transformations, volatility measures, time-based patterns, candlestick patterns).
     * Crucially, incorporate the outputs (predicted H/L/D, internal states) of the **Python-replicated indicator** as key features for the ML model.